Dre Campbell Farm

 21. Castor Bean Plant

-Castor oil, which comes from castor beans, is excellent for getting rid of moles, voles, and possibly armadillos.
+Castor oil, derived from castor beans, is effective for getting rid of moles, voles, and possibly armadillos.

 However, grow the castor bean plant with caution.
 The seeds can poison humans and animals if ingested [2].